-The following three accesses will be used by heavy vehicles and freight:
+The following three accesses are intended to be the primary routes used by heavy vehicles and freight:

 - M4 Western Motorway direct access Connecting onto the M4 Western Motorway and the Higher Mass Limit network for 25/ 26-metre long B-doubles.
+Within the Precinct, Unwin Street and Kay Street form part of the General Mass Limit network for 25/ 26-metre long B-doubles.
 This access will allow a free flow connection onto a primary freight corridor and is expected to service most of the freight movements with an origin or destination east, west or south of the Precinct.
-Access must accommodate PBS 2B vehicles - Wentworth Street access Running between Unwin Street within the Precinct and connecting to Parramatta Road to the south, this access is currently used as an existing heavy vehicle route part of the Higher Mass Limit network for 25/ 26metre long B-doubles.
+Access must accommodate for PBS 2B vehicles - Wentworth Street access Running between Unwin Street within the Precinct and connecting to Parramatta Road to the south, this access is currently used as an existing heavy vehicle route part of the General Mass Limit network for 25/ 26metre long B-doubles.
+Unwin Street, Kay Street and Wentworth Street are not currently approved routes for 4.6 metre high vehicles.
 The continual use of this access into the future is subject to discussion between the appropriate stakeholders due to the proposed M4 Western Motorway direct access - Carnarvon Street access Connecting via Carnarvon Street, currently part of the General Mass Limit network for 25/26-metre long B-doubles.
 This road connects to Silverwater Road and is expected to be used by freight movements with an origin or destination north of the Precinct.
 Access must accommodate for PBS 2B vehicles.